-▲ DANGER Unintentional starting of pumps Risk of injury: Limbs can be pulled into or crushed by machinery!
-Make sure that nobody is within the immediate, hazardous vicinity of the pumps.
-Make sure that all piping is properly installed and that the fluid handled connect.
-Make sure that all piping is properly installed and that the fluid handled cannot escape.
-NOTE For dual-pump lifting units all instructions refer to both the pump sets.
-For single- pump lifting units the steps only have to be carried out for one pump set.
+Unintentional starting of pumps

+Risk of injury: Limbs can be pulled into or crushed by machinery!

+- ▶ Make sure that nobody is within the immediate, hazardous vicinity of the pumps. - ▶ Make sure that all piping is properly installed and that the fluid handled cannot escape.

+For dual-pump lifting units all instructions refer to both the pump sets.
+For single-pump lifting units the steps only have to be carried out for one pump set.